 The SIS Liaison, or the Society in Shadows liaison, is responsible for getting in contact with Six Stones, and acting as their liaison.

-Vender Liaison
+Vendor Liaison

 The Vendor Liaison is responsible for making sure that the vendors know what they are doing, and how to go about it.
 Relevant sections for this position are Vendors and Convention Rules.